gtrdp/ds2015/README.md

 **Client**
 - Client is controllable using keyboard input.
 [OK]
 - Client is able to switch to other LS if the assigned LS is down.
+[OK]
 - Client is able to detect that there is no LS running up.
 [OK]
-- Client is able to handle if in the middle of transaction, ls goes down.
+- Client is able to handle if in the middle of transaction, ls goes down. [**Need Testing**]

 **Architecture**
 - LS is the main hub, for the dynamic discovery of hosts.